atom-robotics-lab/MR-ROBOT-gui/README.md

 ## MR-ROBOT-gui in Action

-Follow these steps to initialize MR-ROBOT with our dynamic UI:
+Follow these steps to initialize MR-ROBOT:

 ### Step 1: Running MR-ROBOT
 ```bash